How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

 }

-Save this as a .ahk file and double-click to run.
-A tooltip will follow your cursor, showing live X/Y coordinates on screen.
+Save as .ahk and double-click.
+A tooltip follows your cursor with live X/Y values.

 Method 4: Microsoft PowerToys (Power Users)